Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Robust Design of Predictive Algorithms

 \section{Robust Design of Predictive Algorithms}

-In this section, we propose simple nonparametric regression estimators for the bounds on the conditional likelihood $\mu^*(\cdot)$ under \eqref{equation: bounding assumption}.
-Building on recent work studying the estimation of heterogeneous treatment effects in causal inference \citep[e.g.,][]{KunzelEtAl(19), NieWager(20), Kennedy(22)-towardsoptimal}, our estimators are based on cross-fitting and incorporate doubly-robust style bias correction using efficient influence functions.
-Since the bounds on the conditional likelihood are an infinite-dimensional parameter, we establish finite-sample bounds on their integrated mean square error (MSE) convergence of our estimator using a novel oracle inequality for pseudo-outcome regression procedures.
+In this section, we propose estimators for the bounds on the conditional likelihood $\mu^*(\cdot)$ under Assumption \ref{asm: bounding assumption}.
+We build on recent work studying the estimation of heterogeneous treatment effects in causal inference \citep[e.g.,][]{KunzelEtAl(19), NieWager(20), Kennedy(22)-towardsoptimal}, and our estimators use cross-fitting and doubly-robust bias corrections.
+Since the bounds on the conditional likelihood are an infinite-dimensional parameter, we establish finite-sample bounds on our estimator's integrated mean square error (MSE) convergence using a novel oracle inequality for pseudo-outcome regression procedures.
+These convergence guarantees enable us to construct plug-in decision rules with provable regret bounds.

+To simplify exposition, we develop our estimator assuming the researcher specifies observed outcome bounds (Section \ref{section: observed outcome bounds}) and illustrate it with two folds.
+The analysis for multiple folds and cross-fitting is straightforward.
+We extend to proxy outcome bounds in Online Appendix \ref{section: proxy outcome bounds} and instrumental variable bounds in Online Appendix \ref{section: log-sum-exp bounds for IV}.

+\paragraph{Estimation Procedure for Observed Outcome Bounds:} Under Assumption \ref{asm: bounding assumption}, the unobserved conditional probability among unselected units can be decomposed as $P(Y^*_i = 1 | D_i = 0, X_i = x) = \mu_1(x) + \delta(x)$, where $\mu_1(x)$ is the observed rate among selected units and $\delta(x)$ measures confounding.
+Our estimation strategy constructs pseudo-outcomes based on influence functions that combine observed outcomes among selected units with extrapolation to unselected units.
+The pseudo-outcomes correct for both observable selection (via inverse propensity weighting) and unobservable confounding (via the sensitivity parameters $\underline{\Gamma}, \overline{\Gamma}$).